WICG/turtledove/FLEDGE.md

     }
     ```
 *   directFromSellerSignals is an object that may contain the following fields:
     *   perBuyerSignals: Like auctionConfig.perBuyerSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
-These are the signals whose subresource URL ends in `?perBuyerSignals=[origin]`.
     *   auctionSignals: Like auctionConfig.auctionSignals, but passed via the [directFromSellerSignals](#25-additional-trusted-signals-directfromsellersignals) mechanism.
-These are the signals whose subresource URL ends in `?auctionSignals`.
 *   crossOriginTrustedSignals: Like `trustedBiddingSignals`, but used when the trusted-server is
     cross-origin to the buyer's script.
 The value is an object that has as a key the trusted
     server's origin, e.g. `"https://www.kv-server.example"`, and as value an object in format